acsenrafilho/backend-test/README.md

 ## Delivery instructions

-Clone this project and push a private repository in the [GitHub](https://github.com/), [Gitlab](https://about.gitlab.com/) or [Bitbucket](https://bitbucket.org/).
-When you want to our review, write any information that you think important in the README.md and send an email to talentos@nuveo.ai.
-We'll follow your instructions to run your code and look the outcome.
+Clone this project and push a private repository in the [GitHub](https://github.com/).
+When you feel confortable to share your code, please share the repo with the following emails:
+   - antonio.filho@nuveo.ai
+   - cesar.gimenes
+   -

+Recall to add as much information and details as possible, which will be useful to our evaluation.
+A tip is using a README.md file to create an easy documentation to explain your thoughts and decisions.
+We accept documentation written in Portuguese or English.
+Feel free to choose any of those languages.

+Remember to explain the right way to execute your code!

 ## Defining a workflow